2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDocumentarians/status/1285829293071757312

-### Federal officers use flashbangs, tear gas and impact munitions to push protestors a third time | July 22nd
+### Federal officers use flashbangs, tear gas and impact munitions to push protesters a third time | July 22nd

-In the final push of the night, federal officers once again used flashbangs, tear gas and less-lethal projectiles to push protestors out of the park.
-Protestors eventually retook the park, to find officers had destroyed much of the Riot Ribs medical tent, flipping tables and pepper-spraying supplies.
+In the final push of the night, federal officers once again used flashbangs, tear gas and less-lethal projectiles to push protesters out of the park.
+Protesters eventually retook the park, to find officers had destroyed much of the Riot Ribs medical tent, flipping tables and pepper-spraying supplies.

-Footage [here](https://twitter.com/defendpdx/status/1285866491275931649) shows officers charging at the crowd, at which point a protestor launched a firework.
+Footage [here](https://twitter.com/defendpdx/status/1285866491275931649) shows officers charging at the crowd, at which point a protester launched a firework.
 Officers then continued to deploy riot control munitions.

-The officers appear to have exited the building initially because protestors were tearing at the building's plywood barricade.
+The officers appear to have exited the building initially because protesters were tearing at the building's plywood barricade.

 tags: shoot, projectile, stun-grenade, tear-gas, protester, property-destruction